crystal-lang/crystal-website/_posts/2023-02-17-a-necessary-breaking-change.md

  0. If you are using 1.7, add `-Duse_pcre2` to check how your project fares.

- 1. If you are using nightlies, they already have [PR](https://github.com/crystal-lang/crystal/pull/12978) merged, meaning that you don't need to add the flag.
-You will need to add `-Duse_pcre` to get the old behavior, _but only at runtime!_.
+ 1. If you are using nightlies, they already use PCRE2.
+To get the old behavior, you need to add `-Duse_pcre` —_but only at runtime!_

- 2. The compiler will use PCRE2 (PR pending).
-This means that projects that compile on nightlies might see failures when _compiling_ regexes.

 Keep us posted if your project fails because of this change.
 We'll gather the information and possible fixes for others facing similar issues.